melnikovv0/melnikovv0/README.md

 *  Learning Backend development and how to build structured systems.
 *  Studying Database management and SQL optimization.
-*  Experimenting with Machine Learning basics through academic tasks.
+*  Developing my Bachelor's Thesis in the field of Machine Learning

 ---